zmanda/libzcloud/sources/using_libzcloud/creating_a_store.txt

 The documentation for each plugin (see :ref:`included_plugins`) specifies the format of the store specifier and the plugin's parameters.
-This information is also available at runtime - see :ref:`module-info`.
+This information is also available at runtime - see :ref:`module_info`.

 Calling the Constructor
 -----------------------